Top-Rated Speakers Bureau and Entertainment Booking Agency for Corporate Meetings and Business Events. Book an AAE Speaker Today.

 Eddy Robinson Biography

-Eddy Robinson is an Anishinaabe/Muskegowuk Cree of the Missanabie Cree First Nation who was born and raised in the city of Toronto.
+Eddy Robinson is an Anishinaabe/Muskegowuk Cree of the Missanabie Cree First Nation born and was raised in the city of Toronto.
 Like many Indigenous people in Canada, Robinson did not enjoy an easy childhood as an Anishinaabe youth in the big city.
 His father – a Residential School survivor – left the family when he was just three years old.
 Robinson subsequently endured years of abuse from an alcoholic parent.
 Only in his adult years was Robinson able to understand the legacy of his father’s experience at Chapleau Indian Residential School and Shingwauk Indian Residential School.
+Robinson has over 20 years of experience working with Indigenous communities, social servicing agencies and various levels of government organizations.
+He strongly believes that achieving a mutually respectful relationship with Indigenous communities is through creating culturally safe environments together in partnership with corporations, government, non-profits, educational and charitable organizations.

 Eventually ending up in the care of his grandparents, Robinson found himself caught in the same cycle of violence and addiction that dominated his childhood.
 He credits a Catholic priest at the Native Peoples Parish located in Toronto for first encouraging him to seek out his roots.
 He pointed Robinson to a traditional Anishinaabe Vision Quest/Fasting held at “Dreamers Rock” located on Manitoulin Island, ON; that would imminently begin his journey towards understanding his Indigenous identity and helping him leave behind the family legacy of abuse and violence.